Miriam Pratt

-Miriam Pratt (26 January 1893 – 24 June 1975) was a British suffragette and arsonist based in Norfolk who is known for setting fire to buildings in Cambridge.
+Miriam Annie Pratt (26 January 1893 – 24 June 1975) was an English suffragette and arsonist, known for setting fire to two unoccupied buildings in Cambridge in 1913.

 Early life

-Pratt was born in Windlesham, Surrey in 1893.
-When she was eight she went to live with her childless aunt, Harriet, and her husband William Ward.
-William Ward was a police officer.
+Pratt was born in Windlesham, Surrey, in 1893.
+When she was eight she went to live in Norwich with her childless aunt, Harriet, and her husband William Ward; he was a police officer.